asupekar/Client-Server-project/README.md

 # Client-Server-project
 Final group project for CPSC 5042, Spring Quarter

+Assumptions:
+1. SendMessageRPC can only send and receive messages between two clients.
+2. Once the SetAwayMessage is set for a client A, any other client who wants to chat with Client A will see the SetAwayMessage and won't be able to chat with client A. It's client A's responsibility to remove the SetAwayMessage first in order to receive chat messages from other clients.

 To compile the server and client
 1. Copy all files to a local directory
 2. either type in `make `